 Keep in mind that a specific type of paint may take longer to freeze compared to others.
 This will depend on the ingredients inside the paint.

-While there is no way to exactly know, some paint cans may have that information printed on the side.
+While there is no way to know exactly, some paint cans may have that information printed on the side.
 Or you can find the information on the company’s website.

 What’s the Best Humidity & Temperature Level for Painting?